Jach/lgame/README.md

 simple games in Common Lisp using [cl-sdl2](https://github.com/lispgames/cl-sdl2).

-This is very very pre-alpha quality and as such I don't really recommend it to others yet except perhaps along with [lgame-examples](https://github.com/Jach/lgame/tree/examples) as a reference or study.
-This is why I haven't even asked for it to be included into quicklisp yet, but that may change in the future especially if someone asks me to.
+**This is very very pre-alpha quality** and as such I don't really recommend it to others yet.
+Still, perhaps it will be useful alongside [lgame-examples](https://github.com/Jach/lgame/tree/examples) as a reference or study.

+If you do end up using lgame anyway, it'd be nice to know so I can try and avoid breaking your code with future changes, or at least provide a fix-up patch!

 # Usage